usnistgov/SFA/README.md

 A pre-built Windows version of NIST STEP File Analyzer and Viewer (SFA) is available [here](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer).
 There is no Linux version.

 The following are instructions for building the NIST STEP File Analyzer and Viewer from source code.
 The SFA generates a spreadsheet and visualization from an ISO 10303 Part 21 STEP file.
-More information, sample spreadsheets and visualizations, and documentation about the SFA is available on the website including the [STEP File Analyzer and Viewer User's Guide](https://www.nist.gov/publications/step-file-analyzer-and-viewer-and-viewer-user-guide-update-5).
+More information, sample spreadsheets and visualizations, and documentation about the SFA is available on the website including the [STEP File Analyzer and Viewer User Guide](https://www.nist.gov/publications/step-file-analyzer-and-viewer-user-guide-update-5).

 STEP files are used to represent product and manufacturing information (PMI) for data exchange and interoperability between Computer-Aided Design (CAD), Manufacturing (CAM), Analysis (CAE), and Inspection (CMM) software.
 STEP is also used for the long-term archiving and retrieval product data (LOTAR).